developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/faq/index.md

 ### Q: Why did the scanner stop working when switching apps?

 A: **For proper operation of scanning apps on a device, control of scanning hardware must be programmatically released when the app quits or goes to the background**.
-When a scanning app takes control of any device scanner, other apps on the device are blocked from all device scanning resources. **Learn more in the [Barcode Scanning Guide](../guide/barcode_scanning_guide/#5releasescanner), including how to prevent this in an app**.
+When a scanning app takes control of any device scanner, other apps on the device are blocked from all device scanning resources. **Learn how to prevent these failures in the [Barcode Scanning Guide](../guide/barcode_scanning_guide/#5releasescanner)**.

 -----

 ### Q: Should I use DataWedge or EMDK for my app?

-A: DataWedge is a good choice for many situations that require a quick and easy way to add scanning capabilities to an existing app.
+A: **DataWedge provides a quick and easy way to add scanning capabilities to an existing app, and Zebra recommends evaluating the use of DataWedge before building or modifying an app for scanning with EMDK**.
 DataWedge comes preinstalled on all Zebra devices, accepts input from scanners, imagers, cameras, mag-stripe readers, RFID and other peripherals, can infinitely manipulate the acquired data and outputs it as keystrokes, intent payload or over an IP connection.
-All functions of DataWedge can be controlled programmatically through Android intents. **Zebra recommends evaluating the use of DataWedge on an existing app before building or modifying an app for scanning with EMDK**.
+All functions of DataWedge can be controlled programmatically through Android intents.
 For more information, see the feature comparison chart linked below.

 **Helpful links**: